CitricVenus/Spring-Security-and-JWT/README.md

 Run project:
 Use `mvn spring-boot:run` to run the project

+**IS IMPORTANT THAT YOU CREATE DATABASES WHERE THE TABLES WILL CREATE, YOU CAN SEE IN `application.properties` for each project the name I used in SQL**

 Use `/register` to create a user with **ADMIN** or **USER** role.
 ### Example of create new user:
 ` {